 About the Artist

-Scott received a 2010 GAP to purchase new equipment, materials and pay for festival entry fees for his project The View from the Canoe, a multimedia artistic documentation of altered waterways focusing on, but not limited to Seattle.
-The waters of Seattle have undergone significant alterations since the arrival of the first white settlers in the 1850s.
+Scott received 2010 GAP Award funding to purchase new equipment, materials, and pay for festival entry fees for his project The View from the Canoe, a multimedia artistic documentation of altered waterways focusing on but not limited to Seattle.
+The waters of Seattle have undergone significant alterations since the arrival of the first white settlers in the 1850's.
 Rather than focus strictly on the facts, the project reflects on the nature that has continued to fight back and the attitudes that people have towards water, which is often contradictory.

 Information included above was provided by artist at the time of application.